kunlz/PEM-SMC/README.md

 # PEM-SMC
 ##### Particle Evolution Metropolis Sequential Monte Carlo (PEM–SMC) algorithm

-Here we tested the performance of the PEM-SMC algorithm with an extremely sensitive model: the Lorenz system.
+Here we tested the performance of the PEM-SMC algorithm with an extremely sensitive environment: the Lorenz system.
 The PEM-SMC could successfully find the optimal parameters with the target function.

 Please find the details in our published paper here: